 Cleveland was once nicknamed The Forest City, but the city has lost about half its tree canopy since the 1950s.
-Tree canopy cover is low at 19%, only one quarter of what is possible.
-Each year an estimated 97 acres of tree canopy is lost.
+Tree canopy cover is low at 18%, less than one-fifth of what is possible.
+Each year an estimated 75 acres of tree canopy is lost.
 At this rate, canopy will drop to 14% by 2040 unless we act now.

 Cleveland is in the midst of citywide neighborhood revitalization to improve the quality of life for all citizens, and improving tree canopy is an important element in that transformation.
 Trees are a critical piece of our community: trees make us healthier and safer, add economic value to our homes and businesses, help us meet environmental challenges, and provide critical wildlife habitat.